timcappalli/blog.timcappalli.me/content/post/short-links-cloudflare-kv/index.md

 Lastly, you'll want to set use your own domain for the Worker.

-In the Worker, go to _Settings_ > _Triggers_ and click the **Add Custom Domain** button.
+In the Worker, go to _Settings_ > _Domains & Routes_ and click **+ Add**.

-Add the domain, verify the DNS record looks OK, then click **Add Custom Domain**.
+{{<screenshot image="cfaka-11a-domain.png" alt="A screenshot of the Cloudflare dashboard showing the settings horizontal tab, and the vertical Domains & Routes menu item with a button showing + Add">}}

+In the slideout menu, click **Custom domain**, enter your domain, and click **Add domain**.

-{{<screenshot image="cfaka-11-domain.png" alt="A screenshot of the Cloudflare dashboard showing the Add Custom Domain section with an input field named Domain with the value aka.timcappalli.me and a table previewing the DNS entry, a Cancel button and a Add Custom Domain button">}}
+{{<screenshot image="cfaka-11b-domain.png" width="40%" alt="A screenshot of the Cloudflare dashboard showing the settings horizontal tab, and the vertical Domains & Routes menu item with a button showing + Add">}}

+If you're not using Cloudflare DNS, add the provided DNS record to your name server.

 Wait a few minutes and then it should be live!